TEXAS A&M FOUNDATION

 CORPS OF CADETS ASSOCIATION

-The Texas Aggie Corps of Cadets Association (CCA) mission states that it will fund programs to “Promote, Preserve, and Perpetuate the Texas Aggie Corps of Cadets by supporting Former, Current, and Future Cadets.”
-The generous support of the CCA provides funding to support over 50 Corps related programs, including the Corps Hall of Honor, Rally to the Guidons, Corps athletic teams, Student Conference on National Affairs delegates, O.R.
-Simpson Honor Society, Senior Dining Out, Boot Dance, March to the Brazos, Freshman Orientation Week cadet expenses, and the Texas Aggie Band Show.
+The sole mission of the Texas Aggie Corps of Cadets Association is to “Promote, Preserve, and Perpetuate the Texas Aggie Corps of Cadets by supporting Former, Current, and Future Cadets.”
+In doing this, the CCA provides funding for over 50 Corps related programs and special units, including the Corps Hall of Honor, Rally to the Guidons, Corps athletics, the Marksmanship Unit, Corps recruiting, Student Conference on National Affairs delegates, O.R.
+Simpson Honor Society, Senior Dining Out, Boot Dance, March to the Brazos, Freshman Orientation Week cadet expenses, Parson’s Mounted Cavalry, the Fish Drill Team, the Ross Volunteers, and the Texas Aggie Band and Texas Aggie Band Show.

 For more information about the CCA